Gnashq/Gnashq.github.io/_pages/about.md

 - *09.2016 - 06.2020*, Undergraduate, North China Electric Power University, Beijing, China.

 # 📚 Invited Talks
+- *15.01.2025*, "Current Limiting Control of Grid-Forming Inverter-Based Resources", NESO's visit at the University of Warwick
 - *23.09.2025*, "Stability Analysis and Control Design of Sequence-Decomposed Grid-Forming Inverters", NGET's visit at the University of Warwick
 - *30.08.2025*, "Stability Analysis and Control Design of Sequence-Decomposed Grid-Forming Inverters", School of Engineering, the University of Warwick & School of Electrical Engineering, Xian Jiaotong University, workshop for collaboration
 - *28.11.2024*, "Modelling and Control of Sequence-Decomposed Grid-Forming IBRs with CHIL Validation", RT24-UK OPAL-RT’s Regional Conference on Power Systems and Power Electronics Real-Time Simulation in Edinburgh